 Buscopan (hyoscine butylbromide) is an anti-spasmodic, which works by relaxing the muscles in the gut wall.
-Buscopan Plus is also available, containing butylscopolamine and paracetamol, although Buscopan Plus is targeted more at women with painful periods.
+Buscopan Plus is also available, containing butylscopolamine plus the painkiller paracetamol, although Buscopan Plus is targeted more at women with painful periods.

 Buscopan is used to treat intestinal spasms, stomach cramps and associated IBS symptoms.
 It is also used to treat painful periods, and Buscopan Plus is made specifically for painful periods.
 Buscopan comes in tablet form and is swallowed with water.